beeleeballin/p8105-final_project/p8105_final_project_proposal.md

 In recent years, concerns over the impact of climate change have moved to the forefront of public discussion.
-Our group is interested in assessing how trends in chronic disease incidence at the state level have been impacted by air pollution and solar radiation.
+Our group is interested in assessing how trends in chronic disease incidence at the state level have been impacted by air pollution and UV radiation.
 Air pollution is known to be associated with lung cancer and asthma, and UV radiation with skin cancer, but we want to illustrate these associations wtih contemporary data from diverse areas.
 We also seek to determine whether